 SPECT/CT Scan

 If your doctor needs to see how one of your organs looks and how well it's working, you may receive a test that combines nuclear medicine with X-rays.
 This test is called single-photon emission computerized tomography and computed tomography (SPECT/CT).
+You have access to this advanced tool close to home at VHC Health in Arlington and the DC metro.

 How It Works